somechris/qansible/docs/README.txt

 * Roles:
   - `common-packages`: Sets up common packages needed on all hosts.
+  - `dhparams`: Handles files holding Diffie Hellman parameters for secure handshakes.
+This is needed for applications doing encryption (Websites, LDAP, ...)
   - `emergency-user`: Sets up a local user that allows login even if
   - `firewall-early`: Sets up a basic firewall to be used while setting up the host